 - Assessment methods

-- Essay, active participation during seminars, 2 online tests consisting of close-ended questions.
+- Essay, active participation during seminars, 2 tests consisting of close-ended questions.

 - Language of instruction

 - Further comments (probably available only in Czech)